 Special occasion: Clean the outside of your fridge

-Once in a while, you should clean the top, sides and back of the fridge, too.
-Wipe down door seals with soapy water using dish-washing detergent.
+Wipe down the outsides and the fridge door rubber with soapy water using dish-washing detergent.
 Dry with a kitchen towel.
-Wipe down areas with fingerprints weekly with a damp microfiber.
-If you have some sticky greasy layer on your fridge because it stands close to the oven use baby wipes to wipe it away.
-If you have no baby wipes use vegetable oil and paper towels or microfiber cloth.
+Wipe down areas with fingerprints weekly with a damp microfiber cloth.
+If you have some sticky greasy layer on your fridge use baby wipes to wipe it away.
+If you have no baby wipes use vegetable oil and paper towels or a microfiber cloth.

-Once a year remove dust from the back of your fridge.
+Once a year, remove dust from the back of your fridge.
 Use a broom and gently brush it off.
 You can also use the upholstery attachment of your vacuum cleaner and vacuum on low.

 So, now you have a nice and fresh sparkling clean fridge.